influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/crosswalk.md

 For more detailed descriptions of the InfluxDB terms mentioned in this section see our [Glossary of Terms](/influxdb/v1.8/concepts/glossary/).

 ## Query languages
-InfluxDB provides supports multiple query languages:
+InfluxDB supports multiple query languages:

 - [Flux](#flux)
 - [InfluxQL](#influxql)